jgaa/RESTinCurl/Readme.md

 - [ ] CloseWhenFinished() must allow new requests to enter the queue and to be completed
 - [ ] Verify that DELETE is implemented correctly.
 - [ ] Add correctly encoded query parameters from the RequestBuilder
+- [ ] Port to windows
+- [ ] Set up CI with some tests on Ububtu LTS, Debian Stable, Windows, macos
+- [ ] Add Android to CI
+- [ ] Add IOS to CI

 ## Further reading